 Some clients and therapists may decide to combine CBT with mood stabilising antidepressant or anti-anxiety medication, which is the most effective combination of treatments.
 Taking Medication is not a requirement of participating in CBT.

 Who Benefits Most from Cognitive Behavioural Therapy?

-Cognitive behavioural therapy is intended to be a short term approach to therapy and counselling.
-It is most often recommended as the initial approach to almost every mental health issue, particularly if it is being paid by private insurance or Medicare.
 As mentioned above, mild to moderate depression, anxiety and other mood disorders often benefit from CBT.
 Also, intermittent treatment of bipolar disorder appears to benefit from CBT therapy.

-Where Can I Find a Counsellor, Psychiatrist or Therapist Who uses CBT?
+Where Can I Find a CBT THERAPIST?